bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Remove "dispatch" from method.
 For example, scrollVerse.
     * Leave "timeout" out of name, instead refer to callback.
     * Refer to elements by their component name plus "element," like lyricScrollElement.
-* Everything from device width can live in viewport store.
-Then they're all set together in the action.

 # Friday
 * Start getting rid of listeners by putting in reducers, or moving completely to selectors.
 Begin with PopupAnnotation listener.